Terms and Conditions - participation in the Isle of Wight Randonnee

 The IoW Randonnee is undertaken at the participants own risk and the organisers cannot be held liable for any injury, loss or damage sustained as a result of your riding or actions.
 There is no entry fee for the Randonnee and the organisers do not insure individual participants for their own or third party loss.
 It is recommended that all persons cycling on public roads carry third party liability cover as a minimum and this can be obtained by joining the CTC or British Cycling.

 All children under the age of 16 must be accompanied by a responsible adult and participants under the age of 18 must have a signed parental consent form; the form is available here or from Randonee checkpoints

-It is strongly recommended that all participants wear helmets complying with appropriate and current safety standards at all times.
+It is strongly recommended that all participants wear helmets complying with the latest ANSI Z90/4 or SNELL at all times.
 A map of the route will be available at the checkpoints and the route is signposted but please be aware that signs can be removed or changed without our knowledge so care should be taken to ensure that the correct route is being followed.